stellarscripts/stellar_firma_transcripts/_posts/2020-09-25-stellarfirmaseason2bloopers-part2.md

 #### ERIN

-__[still laughing]__ I went for a scan at the hospital the other day, and I had such bad farts the woman couldn't see my ovaries.
+_(still laughing)_ Ten times worse.
+I went for a scan at the hospital the other day, and I had such bad farts, the woman couldn't see my ovaries.

 ##### [laughter explodes]

 #### TIM

-What, so your colon was so inflated [__ERIN__: Yeah!] that you couldn't see-- _(as their doctor)_ 'We have literal X-rays that look through your body, and we cannot see-- We've got a magnetic resonance machine that costs millions of pounds, and your farts have defeated it.'
+What, so your colon was so inflated [__ERIN:__ Yeah!] that you couldn't see-- _(as their doctor)_ 'We have literal X-rays that look through your body, and we cannot see-- We've got a magnetic resonance machine that costs millions of pounds, and your farts have defeated it.'

 #### ERIN

-__[still laughing]__ We went all the way to Haywards Heath to be told I had the farts.
-I was like, 'I f-**[bleep]**-ing know; you should smell my car!' __[Ben and Tim lose it]__ It's disgusting!
+_(still laughing)_ We went all the way to Haywards Heath to be told I had the farts.
+I was like, 'I f-**[bleep]**-ing know; you should smell my car!'
+Like-- __[Ben and Tim lose it]__ It's disgusting!

 #### TIM